mearlboro/COP26/visualisation/communities_search.md

     - "/assets/js/communities.js"
 ---

-The user network shows the neighbours of and interactions between the neighbours of a single chosen user.
+The user network shows the neighbours of, and interactions between, the neighbours of a single chosen user.

 Search for a user by typing @username into the search box.
 Need inspiration?
 Hit I'm feeling lucky.